Breaking: #107438 - Default parseFunc configuration for Fluid Styled Content

 Migration

-Before (no longer working):
+Before (no longer works):

 lib.parseFunc_RTE.allowTags := addToList(wbr)